 Treatment may include:

-Individual psychotherapy using cognitive-behavioral approaches.
-Cognitive-behavioral approaches are used to improve age-appropriate problem solving skills, communication skills, impulse control, anger management skills, and stress management skills.
+Individual psychotherapy using cognitive behavioral methods.
+Cognitive behavioral methods are used to improve age-appropriate problem-solving skills, communication skills, impulse control, anger management skills, and stress management skills.

 Family therapy.
-Family therapy is often focused on making needed changes within the family system, like improving communication skills and family interactions.
-Also, increasing family support among family members.
+Family therapy is often focused on making needed changes in the family.
+This may include improving communication skills and family interactions.
+It may also include increasing support among family members.

 Peer group therapy.
 Peer group therapy is often focused on developing and using social skills and interpersonal skills.

 Medicine.
-While medicines have very limited value in the treatment of adjustment disorders, medicine may be considered on a short-term basis if a specific symptom is severe and it is known that medicine can help.
+Medicines are not often used to treat adjustment disorders.
+But medicine may be used on a short-term basis if a certain symptom is severe and medicine can help.

-Preventive measures to reduce adjustment disorders in adolescents are not known at this time.
-However, early discovery and getting professional help for your adolescent can reduce the severity of symptoms.
-Taking these steps can enhance the adolescent's normal growth and development, and improve the quality of life experienced by children or adolescents with adjustment disorders.
+It’s not known how to reduce or prevent adjustment disorders in teens.
+But diagnosing the disorder early and getting professional help for your child can reduce severe symptoms.
+Taking these steps can enhance a teen’s normal growth and development.
+This can improve your child’s quality of life.

 The following related clinical trials and research studies are currently seeking participants at Massachusetts General Hospital.
 Search for clinical trials and studies in another area of interest.